 UCI Libraries Open Access Publishing Fund

-Beginning in spring of 2013, University of California Irvine Campus is launching a pilot open access fund.
+Beginning in spring of 2013, University of California Irvine Libraries are launching a pilot open access fund.
 This fund will pay open access publishing charges for researchers who do not have grant funds available to cover them.
 Eligible charges include Article Processing Charges (APCs) for fully open access journals and article fees for hybrid journals (where an author pays to make a single article Open Access in a journal that is not fully open access).

 UC Irvine faculty, post-doctoral scholars, researchers, graduate students and staff are eligible to apply for funds.
 The fund will pay up to $3000 per article in a fully open access journal, up to $1500 per article for hybrid journals and has a cap of one article per author per year.